Edd27/um-mongo-template/README.md

 ## About The Project

-The objective of the project is to provide a base project with the minimum necessary tools to develop a project based on Node.JS.
+The objective of the project is to provide a base project with the minimum necessary tools to develop a project with user management based on Node.JS.

 <!-- BUILT WITH -->